anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 4. Verification decisions will be based on data
 5. Test harness is “compatible”, or “conforms” to testing against standard interfaces and services
 6. VNF functionality easily tested w/ addition of Supplier Apparatus
+7. Leverage test harnesses from existing open source projects where practical, and applicable.

 <a name="8.2.3"></a>
 ### 8.2.3 Governance